openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino.rst

    :doc:`Install OpenVINO GenAI Flavor <../learn-openvino/llm_inference_guide/genai-guide>` and
    :doc:`Run LLMs with OpenVINO GenAI Flavor <../learn-openvino/llm_inference_guide/genai-guide>`.

-.. dropdown:: Deprecation of OpenVINO™ Development Tools Package

-   The OpenVINO™ Development Tools package has been deprecated and removed from the default installation options.
-For new projects, the OpenVINO runtime package now includes all necessary components.

-   The OpenVINO Development Tools is still available for older versions of OpenVINO, as well as the current one, from the GitHub repository and PyPI. :doc:`Learn more <../documentation/legacy-features/install-dev-tools>`.

 .. dropdown:: Building OpenVINO from Source

    OpenVINO Toolkit source files are available on GitHub as open source.
 If you want to build your own version of OpenVINO for your platform, follow the `OpenVINO Build Instructions <https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/build.md>`__.